AlwaysUp Frequently Asked Questions

 How do I move my AlwaysUp applications to another machine?

-To export your application's settings to an XML file, highlight your application in AlwaysUp and select "Export..." from the "Application" menu.
+Application > Export from the menu.
 You will be prompted to enter the file name in which to save the settings.

-Note that for security purposes, any passwords you have configured will not be saved in the file.
+Note that for security purposes, any passwords you specified when setting up your application with AlwaysUp will not be saved in the file.

-You can later import the XML file (by choosing "Import" from the "Application" menu) to re-create your application's setup on any machine with AlwaysUp installed.
+You can later import the XML file (by choosing Application > Import) to re-create your

 What does it mean to start my application "Automatically, shortly after the computer boots"?